pstrawberrie/game/README.md

 # Game

-Making a game with that wily AI
+Learning to make something with LittleJS